Frequently Asked Questions: Residencia Definitiva

 11. How can I download the Residencia Definitiva Certificate?

 With the new regulations, we inform you that the Residencia Definitiva Certificate no longer exists.
 In order to obtain your identity card, you must present the copy of the Resolución Exenta (Exempt Resolution) that grants the Residencia Definitiva at the Servicio de Registro Civil e Identificación, and also with the notification received by email or by registered letter.
-This information also applies to minors.
+This information also applies to children and adolescents.

 12. What should I do once my Residencia Definitiva is granted?